Modelling Gas-Phase Reaction Kinetics with Guided Particle Diffusion Sampling: Background

 We resample \citep{douc2005comparison} the particles if our effective sample size (ESS) drops below a certain threshold $N_{\text{eff}}$.
 At each iteration $k$, we have a weighted ensemble $\{(x_k^{(i)}, w_k^{(i)}) \}_{i=1}^N$ that provides an approximation of the target distribution $\nu$

 Equation~\eqref{eq:FK_formula} is known as the Feynman-Kac (FK) formula and describes the time evolution of stochastic processes.
 We use this SMC framework in order to sample from the posterior distribution given by Equation~\eqref{eq:cond_posterior}.
 To do this, we choose proposals and potential functions $\{M_k, G_k \}_{k=0}^K$ such that the final time \emph{marginal} distribution is the conditional target distribution i.e. $\nu_0(x_0) = p_\theta(x_0 \mid y)$.
+Appendix~\ref{app:smc_psuedo} gives the pseudocode for the SMC framework.

-\subsection{Stochastic Sampling}
+\textbf{Stochastic Sampling}

 We approximate the reverse process described by Equation~\eqref{eq:reverse_sde_noise_form} using a guided Euler-Maruyama (GEM) update \citep{millard2026particleguideddiffusionmodelspartial}